--Nichelle Boyd-Robinson, Ph.D., Assoc.
-Professor of Curriculum & Instruction, University of Mississppi
+-Nichelle Boyd-Robinson, Ph.D., Director of Teacher Education & Clinical Practice, The University of Memphis

 “…Elster blends personal, local, and national histories into a well-told narrative for readers of all ages.
 In addition to being a “great read,” (Who’s Jim Hines?) is an excellent resource for teaching about the city of Detroit during the 1930s.”